Almaty Metro: Construction

 By 2005, the construction programme, now under the control of President Nursultan Nazarbayev, received commitments for 72 million tenge for 2006–2008.

 In 2007, the tunnel between the Almaly and Abai stations was completed on the night of 24/25 May.
 The tunnel is 1.271 km in length.
 At the connection point, it is situated at a depth of 73 m.
 The tunnel from Abai towards Baikonur (1.526 km in length) was finished at the end of 2007.
 Another tunnel on this span was finished in the middle of 2008.

 The construction cost on the first line is estimated at 101 billion tenge (US$1 billion).

 The first section of the Metro opened 1 December 2011, operating on 8.54 km of route and serving seven stations (four deep-level stations and three sub-surface stations).
 When opened, it was the second metro system in Central Asia and the sixteenth metro in the former Soviet Union region.

 Construction on the expansion to Sairan and Moskva stations started in 2011, and opened for service on 18 April 2015, adding another 2.9 km of route and two stations to the Metro.
-The next extension was completed in 30 May 2022 with an additional 3.1 km two stations, Sary-Arka and Bauyrzhan Momyshuly.
+The next extension was completed on 30 May 2022 with an additional 3.1 km two stations, Sary-Arka and Bauyrzhan Momyshuly.